2023 Turkey–Syria earthquakes: Surface rupture

 The extent of surface ruptures associated with the M7.8 and M7.7 earthquakes have been mapped using a mixture of satellite imagery and ground observations.
 Pixel matching on images captured by Sentinel-1 before and after the earthquakes showed sharp discontinuities in displacement, revealing two separate zones of surface rupture.
 The longer of the pair, produced by the first earthquake, measured 320 km while the second earthquake produced 150 km of surface rupture.
 These observations were backed up with direct imaging of the ruptures using other satellite data, such as from the DigitalGlobe's WorldView-1, 2 & 3 and GeoEye-1, and by field work.
+The surface rupture and focal mechanism during the first subevent on the Narlı Fault also indicated a large normal faulting component.